-The NID(CD) is is part of the National Instituations of Health.
+The NID(CD) is part of the National Institutions of Health.
 This site provides wonderful information about recent research and other aspects of hearing loss.

 This manufacturer is committed to maintaining the most important musical instrument - the ear - while providing revolutionary on-stage sound reproduction through the use of in-ear monitors.
 Their goals are to provide effective, innovative hearing protection and conservation products, services and information for the music industry to heighten their awareness of occupational sound hazards.